 Do I Need Planning Permission for a Lean to Pergola?
 A Comprehensive Guide

-Everything You Need to Know About Planning Permission for your Pergola
+Everything You Need to Know About Planning Permission for your Aluminium Pergola in the UK

 Main points:

 - Buildings attached to the property (E.g: 'Lean-to' Pergola extensions) fixed to the original house must not exceed 50% of the premises.
-Therefore, our Lean-To pergolas would be fine to attach without planning permssion.
+Therefore, our Lean-To or Wall-Mounted pergolas such as the Maze Como Lean-to or the Suns Rota Louvered pergola, would be fine to attach without planning permssion.

 - Any enlargement, improvement, or alteration to a house must not exceed the height of the highest part of the roof of the existing house.
 Our pergolas should never reach the highest point of a properties roof so no planning permssion would be required.